-Consistent with Pennsylvania's Juvenile Act and the Balanced and Restorative Justice goals, since 2010, the Allegheny County Probation Department has initiated expungement proceedings for juveniles who have attained the age of 18 and meet the following criteria:
+Consistent with Pennsylvania's Juvenile Act and the Balanced and Restorative Justice goals, since 2010, the Allegheny County Probation Department has initiated expungement proceedings for juveniles:

-- All the charges received by the Court have been informally adjusted, dismissed, or withdrawn and six months have elapsed since the juvenile's case has been closed and no proceedings are pending in juvenile or criminal Court. - Effective in 2020, the Court began automatically expunging consent decrees six months after successful expiration, provided the youth has not been rearrested for an offense in the juvenile or criminal justice systems.
+- Who have attained the age of 18 and all the charges received by the Court have been informally adjusted, dismissed, or withdrawn and six months have elapsed since the juvenile's case has been closed and no proceedings are pending in juvenile or criminal Court. - Who have successfully completed a consent decree and have no proceeding pending juvenile or criminal court.

 Since 2010, the Department has dedicated one full-time clerk in the Information Management Unit to processing these privately and Court initiated expungements and submitting them to the Court for consideration.
-Out of the 19,837 cases researched through 2021, 14,229 met the criteria and were expunged by an order of Court, and 4,160 were not eligible.
+Out of the 2,745 cases researched in 2022, 2,556 met the criteria and were expunged by an order of Court, and 180 were not eligible.